Constrained Adversarial Learning for Automated Software Testing: a literature review: Adversarial Machine Learning

 \section{Adversarial Machine Learning}

 This section presents and discusses the findings of RQ1, systematizing the constrained data generation applications for adversarial machine learning.
-A total of 1757 records were initially obtained by applying the query to the contents of the publications stored in the selected databases.
-After the screening and eligibility assessment phases, 94 publications were included in the review.
+A total of 1915 records were initially obtained by applying the query to the contents of the publications stored in the selected databases.
+After the screening and eligibility assessment phases, 130 publications were included in the review.
 This process is detailed in Figure \ref{fig:prismarq1}.

 The included publications were systematized to identify the current applications of constrained data generation and the methods they are based on.
-Since some addressed multiple tasks, a total of 98 applications were identified across 11 sectors and industries, although a few were more general and not specific to a single industry.
-The number of applications grew from 2 in 2017 to 34 in 2022, with the cybersecurity and healthcare sectors being the most prominent and having more diverse applications, followed by the aerospace and energy sectors.
+A total of 98 applications were identified across 11 sectors and industries, although a few were more general and not specific to a single industry.
+The number of applications grew from 2 in 2017 to 36 in 2023, with the cybersecurity and healthcare sectors being the most prominent and having more diverse applications, followed by the aerospace and energy sectors.
+These are the key sectors where it was identified that constrained data generation is necessary and there is a growing number of applications.

 Table \ref{tab:adv} summarizes the reviewed applications and the methods they were based on.
 These base methods were either explicitly built upon or their concepts were implicitly used in new implementations.
+The table is divided according to the main sectors and industries: aerospace, automotive, chemical, cybersecurity, economy, energy, geological, healthcare, mechanical, music, and water.
+The remaining publications that were more broad are included in a general subdivision at the end of the table.

 \theadfont{} The increasing use of constraints across various sectors and industries highlights that better data can be generated when the specificities of the task at hand are considered.
 Nonetheless, since most publications handle image classification datasets, they employ methods with simple constraints to generate new synthetic images according to the classes of a dataset.
 Most approaches are based on improved versions of the Generative Adversarial Network (GAN) \cite{Goodfellow2014} and the Variational Autoencoder (VAE) \cite{Kingma2014}, such as Conditional GAN (CGAN) \cite{Mirza2014}, Wasserstein GAN (WGAN) \cite{Arjovsky2017}, and Conditional VAE (CVAE) \cite{Sohn2015}.